twn64/explorations/README.md

 This QuickStart was created to make it easy to get started with CodeIgniter 2 on OpenShift.

+Here is a basic guide to point everyone in the right direction: https://www.codeigniter.com/user_guide/database/examples.html

 [CodeIgniter](http://www.codeigniter.com/) is a powerful PHP framework with a very small footprint, built for developers who need a simple and elegant toolkit to create full-featured web applications.
 CodeIgniter 2.x